Analysis of TopResume.com Free Resume Review —

 For example, if I shoot over to O*NET Online to search legal occupations, I find many of the expected titles: paralegals, legal secretaries, lawyers, judicial clerks, judges, arbitrators, investigators, political science teachers, and so on.

-So, why would an ATS "think" he's a fit for a legal position?
+So, why would an ATS “think” he’s a fit for a legal job?

 This is certainly a red flag with Albert’s resume review.